How to Prepare for and Escape a House Fire

 Fire in the Home

 These statistics are especially tragic because most home fires can be prevented if certain protocols are followed.
-Only when we come to understand the characteristics and deadly force of fire, can we truly protect our families.
+Only by understanding the rapid spread and extreme heat of fire can we truly protect our families.

 Characteristics of Fire